-When it comes to access to dermatologic services, "there will always be imbalances," said Dr. Neal Shear, a dermatologist at Sunnybrook Health Sciences Centre, professor of medicine, clinical pharmacology and toxicology at the University of Toronto.
+When it comes to access to dermatologic services, "there will always be imbalances," said Dr. Neal Shear, a dermatologist at Sunnybrook Health Sciences Centre, professor of medicine, clinical pharmacology and toxicology at the University of Toronto and the current president of the Canadian Dermatology Association.